federicotorrielli/blog/content/posts/dnd_characters.md

   - _Example:_ "My character was a street urchin who was taken in by a retired soldier.
 The soldier vanished mysteriously a year ago.
 My character is searching for clues, using the survival skills the soldier taught them".
 (NPC: 1 key mentor.
 Motivation: Find mentor.
 Unresolved Question: What happened?)
 - **Leave Room for Growth:** A simpler backstory provides a strong starting point but leaves ample space for development _during_ the game.
 Discovering new facets of your character through play is incredibly rewarding.
 Your DM can use the hooks you provide to create personal plotlines.

-**Key Takeaway:** Start with a concise, evocative backstory.
-Focus on one or two key relationships, a core motivation, and an open thread.
-Let the depth emerge through gameplay and collaboration with your DM.

 ---

 ## Guideline 5: The Personal Touch - Pen, Paper, and You